Skip to content

 Prerequisites and Basic Requirements

-The following system requirements must be met before proceeding with the deployment:
+The following requirements must be met before deploying the Nginx application:

-• Domain: A valid domain registration for the hostkey.in zone is required
+• Domain: A valid domain name under the hostkey.in zone is required.

 FQDN of the Final Panel